laraning/flame/README.md

 * Create your features in a standard code-convention way.
 * Create and re-use graphical components (called Twinkles) that will make you improve your layout code structure.
 * Be able to execute Controller actions inside Twinkles prior to the view rendering.
-* Structure your application as feature modules, having a much better code read, strucuture and reusability!
+* Structure your application as feature modules, having a much better code readability, structure and reusability!

 ## Current development status
 - [x] Finish core development.